 women’s rights activist and soon to be women’s rights lawyer

 Not only is Jade a Country singer but she’s also a women’s rights activist and soon to be women’s rights lawyer, fighting for change in the area of a better and more fair justice and legal system for women who are victims of sexual assault and sexual harassment in Canada.
+In 2019, she was nominated for a Waterfront award, which recognizes outstanding women and their contributions to society.
+Jade was nominated for her community activism in the area.

 Inspired by her own barriers when she tried to report her sexual assault to the police and bring forward a private prosecution, she knew she was not alone and that the heartbreaking reality was that thousands of women just like her, face difficulty holding their perpetrators liable.